 Where a staff member is referred to the CSEAS by HR Divisions or line management in either of the two situations mentioned above, confirmation of attendance/engagement will be made available to the referring party.
 Further feedback from the CSEAS, if any, will be provided with the advance consent of the staff member.
-Where an individual chooses not to avail of the CSEAS, this will be relayed to the referring party.
+If an individual chooses to avail or not avail of the CSEAS, this will be relayed to the referring party.